sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_yaml_reference.md

 ## [`steps`](#steps)

-The sequence of commands to run (for each repository branch matched in the `on` property) to produce the campaign's changes.
+The sequence of commands to run (for each repository branch matched in the `on` property) to produce the batch change's changes.

 ### Examples